t0lta/two-brothers-and-a-centaur/src/site/notes/2.Session Journals/Entry Inside Hooke Castle.md

 Balt drew [[2.Mechanics/Items/Card of The Devil\|Card of The Devil]] card, summoning the death bond of [[compendium/bestiary/legendary-group/aurnozci-bmt\|Aurnozci]]
 Gus drew [[2.Mechanics/Items/Card of Temperance\|Card of Temperance]] card, giving a true resurrection, with a cost

-i have temperance and emperor
+As Caex was riding off into the sunset, Balt drew a card summoning a hostile [[compendium/spells/spirit-of-death-bmt\|Spirit of Death]] i have temperance and emperor